-- 2.1 The Council held an Extraordinary Council Meeting on the it May where approved the purchase of the Horizon Centre, which will giver simificant financial and environmental benefits, as well as cultural benefits or the Officer One Team which will lead to improved performance and service deliver - 2.2 The business case that members considered included an element of fit out and associated mobilisation costs within the overall cost of the delibery of the building which Members approved including the related budget.
-The entified in Appendix P of the May 16 Future Office Accommodation Project Appraisal and Business Case cabinet report, Wi-Fi is already included within the capital programme for replacement at current sites so with one reassigns.
-It can be Horizon Building.
+- 2.1 The Council held an Extraordinary Council Meeting on the 16 May where it approved the purchase of the Horizon Centre, which will deliver significant financial and environmental benefits, as well as cultural benefits for the Officer One Team which will lead to improved performance and service delivery - 2.2 The business case that members considered included an element of fit out and associated mobilisation costs within the overall cost of the delivery of the building which Members approved including the related budget.
+As identified in Appendix P of the May 16 Future Office Accommodation Project Appraisal and Business Case cabinet report, Wi-Fi is already included within the capital programme for replacement at current sites so will be reassigned to the Horizon Building.

-In addition, the Building, Mechanic Lord Electroal surveys that were undertaken, identified some work that the stop completed to deliver a fully operational building.
-While the cost of this is contained within the five-year capital programme in the budget line for South Norfolk House, due to the profile of the expenditure there is a requirement obring forward some of the budget from the next financial year to this financial year and to reassign the revised budget to the Horizon Centre.
+In addition, the Building, Mechanical and Electrical surveys that were undertaken, identified some work that needs to be completed to deliver a fully operational building.
+While the cost of this is contained within the five-year capital programme in the budget line for South Norfolk House, due to the profile of the expenditure there is a requirement to bring forward some of the budget from the next financial year to this financial year and to reassign the revised budget to the Horizon Centre.